 At times, it can be challenging to make brands seem relevant, especially in a market as crowded as the hospitality industry.
 Good thing we have national food holidays.

-It can be challenging to make brands seem relevant, especially in a market as crowded as the hospitality industry.
-Thankfully, there are national food holidays to the rescue.
-Technically, anyone with enough social power and imagination can create a food holiday, but when you follow the trail, you will discover nearly all of them actually start with a PR or marketing firm, and are propelled into existence by lobby groups and associations.
+Technically, anyone with enough social power and imagination can create a food holiday, but when you follow the trail, you will discover nearly all of them actually start with a public relations or marketing firm, and are propelled into existence by lobby groups and associations.
 It’s no coincidence that The National Peanut Board is behind such holidays as Peanut Butter Day and Peanut Butter Cookie Day.

-Bizarre food holidays give marketers the ability to create unique promotions all their own, make customers smile and encourage them to share the weirdness with friends.
-Thus far, we have sent pitches asking media outlets to celebrate National Sangria Day, International Dance Day and National Baklava day.
-We have promoted for clients National Meat on a Stick Day, National Chicken Noodle Soup Day, and National Cuban Sandwich Day.
-As far as we’re concerned the weirder, the better when you’re looking to stir up some buzz around your business.
+Bizarre food holidays give marketers the ability to create unique promotions of their own, make customers smile and encourage them to share the novelty with friends.
+As far as we’re concerned the weirder the better when you’re looking to stir up some buzz around your business.

 Melba Toast was named after famed opera singer, Dame Nellie Melba.
 She was a diva with a fastidious pallet and an adoring fan who happened to be a chef.
 He knew of her love for toast and her aversion for thickly cut bread, so he created the thin and toasted wonder and aptly named it after her.